Rohit2255/Rohit2255/README.md

  │  "Numbers are just stars.
-A data scientist is someone        │ │   who knows how to read the constellation."                  │ │                                                              │ │  "I build models at midnight to 90s Bollywood,               │ │   debug at 3am, and post every day.                          │ │   Not for clout — because the universe is made of data       │ │   and I intend to understand all of it."                     │
+A data scientist is someone        │ │   who knows how to read the constellation."                  │ │                                                              │ │  "I build models at midnight to Bollywood songs,               │ │   debug at 3am, and post every day.                          │ │   Not for clout — because the universe is made of data       │ │   and I intend to understand all of it."                     │